-What is a life coach?
+What is a Certified Fearless Living Coach?

 What is the difference between a life coach and a therapist or a counselor?